Tips for Better Sex ... even with Back Pain

 Most experts agree that three tips can help you have better sex…even with back pain:

-Nonetheless, you and your partner need to find a way to discuss your back pain, and how it will affect-—or already does affect—the sexual component of your relationship.
+Nonetheless, you and your partner need to find a way to discuss your back pain, and how it will affect-—or already does affect—your relationship.

 Take the time to talk through the five issues below: